PyHDI/veriloggen/README.rst

 -  The code generator uses Jinja2 template engine.
 -  'pip install jinja2' (for Python 2.x) or 'pip3 install jinja2' (for
    Python 3.x)
+-  Icarus Verilog (0.9.6 or later)

+   -  'iverilog -E' command is used for preprocessing Verilog source code in Pyverilog.

 Installation
 ============